Shan United F.C.

 Shan United Football Club (ရှမ်းယူနိုက်တက် အသင်း, /my/) is a professional football club based in Taunggyi, Myanmar, representing the Shan State in the Myanmar National League.
-It had previously competed as an amateur club under the name Kanbawza, based in Yangon.
-The club had won 6 league titles (including one unbeaten title), 1 General Aung San Shield, 2 MNL Cups and 3 MFF Charity Cups.
-The club did not lose a single match in their 2022 season, winning 15 and drawing 3 times.
+It had previously competed as an amateur club under the name Kanbawza, based in Taunggyi.
+The club had won 7 league titles, 1 General Aung San Shield, 2 MNL Cups and 3 MFF Charity Cups.

 History

 As Kanbawza

 Kanbawza was founded in 2003, played as an amateur club in the Myanmar Premier League, the highest football league in Myanmar at the time.
 The club won the 2007 Myanmar Premier League title and participated in the AFC President's Cup 2008.
 Kanbawza was a founding member of the Myanmar National League, which succeeded the Myanmar Premier League in 2009.
 In the process, the club changed its status from amateur to professional, and changed its home base from Yangon to Taunggyi.
 In its first-ever professional match, Kanbawza won by 3 goals over Okktha United.
 Kanbawza finished fourth in the league's inaugural cup competition, the Myanmar National League Cup 2009.
 In February 2010, Khin Maung Kyaing took control as chief executive officer.
 In 2012, it finished as league runners-up.

 Taunggyi Stadium has been the home ground of Shan United since 2012.